Faculty and Staff

 Adolescent and emerging adult well-being; Group counseling; School counseling; Counselor burnout

-Jonathan Ohrt is an Assistant Professor in the Counselor Education Program in the Department of Educational Studies.
+Jonathan Ohrt is an Associate Professor in the Counselor Education Program in the Department of Educational Studies.
 He completed his Ph.D. in Counselor Education at the University of Central Florida.
 He earned his master’s degree in Counselor Education at the University of South Florida and his undergraduate degree in Psychology at Florida State University.
 He is a certified K-12 school counselor and has previous experience in high school, college, and residential settings.
 His research interests include adolescent and emerging adult well-being, group counseling interventions and training, school counseling, and counselor burnout.

-2008 Emerging Leaders Fellowship Award, Southern Association for Counselor Education and Supervision
+2015 Outstanding Teaching Award, Southern Association for Counselor Education and Supervision